Direct service to people who are homeless

-- Maintain a safe and comfortable enhanced shelter environment, including removal of garbage from individual cubicles when necessary, routine garbage removal from the common areas and other janitorial assistance as assigned.
+- Maintain a safe and comfortable enhanced shelter environment, including removal of garbage from individual mat areas when necessary, routine garbage removal from the common areas, and other janitorial assistance as assigned.

 - Register new clients including evaluation and assessment of client needs.

-- Review and record notes and information in databases that are relevant to other staff members and/or help ensure program consistency.
+- Review and record notes and information in HMIS, ShiftNote and other databases that are relevant to other staff members and/or help insure program consistency.